A-N-Ulab/OTSI-cyberpet/README.md

 This project wouldn't be possible without awesome cyberdeck cafe's community.
 [Cyberdeck cafe website](https://cyberdeck.cafe/), [Cyberdeck cafe discord](https://discord.gg/cyberdeck-cafe-607459933784637460)

 ### Disclaimers
-* THIS PROJECTS IS WORK IN PROGRESS
+THIS PROJECTS IS WORK IN PROGRESS but updates will be in 2ish weeks, i need a break
-There are a lot of things that can and probably will change, to get latest cad files, code and instructions download lates [release](https://github.com/A-N-Ulab/OTSI-cyberpet/releases/latest)
+* There are a lot of things that can and probably will change, to get latest cad files, code and instructions download lates [release](https://github.com/A-N-Ulab/OTSI-cyberpet/releases/latest)
 * soldering otsi is not beginner friendly, have it in mind before you start this project

 # Build your own